 Objects > Security Profiles > Anti-Spyware Profile

-You can attach an Anti-Spyware profile to a Security policy rule to detect connections initiated by spyware and command-and-control (C2) malware installed on systems on your network.
-You can choose between two predefined Anti-Spyware profiles to attach to a Security policy rule.
-Each profile has a set of predefined rules (with threat signatures) organized by the severity of the threat; each threat signature includes a default action that is specified by Palo Alto Networks.
+You can attach an Anti-Spyware profile to a Security policy rule for detecting connections initiated by spyware and command-and-control (C2) malware installed on systems on your network.
+You can choose between two predefined Anti-Spyware profiles in a Security policy rule.
+Each of these profiles has a set of predefined rules (with threat signatures) organized by the severity of the threat; each threat signature includes a default action that is specified by Palo Alto Networks.

 - Default—The default profile uses the default action for every signature, as specified by Palo Alto Networks when the signature is created.

-- Strict—The strict profile overrides the action defined in the signature file for critical, high, and medium severity threats, and sets it to thereset-bothaction.
+- Strict—The strict profile overrides the action defined in the signature file for critical, high, and medium severity threats, and sets it to the block action.
 The default action is taken with low and informational severity threats.